klebgenomics/Kleborate/README.md

 See [examples below](#example-output) to test out your installation on some public genome data.
 And if you'd like to thoroughly check that everything works as intended, you can also run this repo's [automated tests](test) after installation.

+Note that Kleborate depends on a git submodule ([Kaptive](https://github.com/katholt/Kaptive)) which is why `--recursive` is required when cloning.
+If you update your local copy of Kleborate using `git pull`, you should also run `git submodule update` to ensure that its Kaptive is also up-to-date.

 ### Updating the MLST database